xaizek/zograscope/README.md

 * lines that start with a `#` (comments), which are ignored
 * lines without `/` are treated as shell-like globs against filename which apply at any directory level and define paths whose processing should be skipped
+* lines that start with `!` define exception from rules that precede them, you can't undo exclusion of files in excluded directories, for the purpose of this discussion the `!` is stripped and line processing continues
-* lines that start with `/` always match paths instead of filename and provide a way to specify files to be ignored only in the root
+* lines that start with `/` always match paths instead of filename and provide a way to specify files to be ignored only in the root, otherwise they are processed as specified in the next item
 * other lines are treated as shell-like globs against paths relative to the root (leading `/` is allowed, but has no effect other than changing type of a match) which define paths whose processing should be skipped

-No way to escape leading `#` or a newline at the moment.
+No way to escape leading `#` and `!` or a newline at the moment.

 Globs support the following: `[{char-class}]`, `[!{char-class}]`, `[^{char-class}]`, `?` (doesn't match `/`), `*` (matches any (including zero)